-COVID-19 PANDEMIC UPDATE: This program is enrolling for the Spring 2022 trimester.
-This program will be delivered in its standard online format for students entering the program in the Spring 2022 trimester; the program can be completed by taking only online classes, and there are no requirements to come to campus.
+COVID-19 PANDEMIC UPDATE: This program will next enroll students for the Fall 2022 trimester.
+This program will be delivered in its standard online format for students entering the program in the Fall 2022 trimester; the program can be completed by taking only online classes, and there are no requirements to come to campus.

 The Post-Baccalaureate Certificate in Cannabis Science: Therapeutics, Product Design, and Quality Assurance is one of the few graduate programs in the U.S. to focus on cannabis and to support this rapidly growing industry.
 The program educates students about cannabis-based products with an emphasis on health effects, safety, formulation, and quality assurance.
 The program addresses CBD-dominant hemp-based dietary supplements and wellness products, as well as THC-dominant medical and recreational marijuana.
 The program is 15 credits, can be completed in 1 year, and is delivered fully online.

 This program is designed for individuals who wish to approach the cannabis field through the primary lenses of herbal medicine and health and wellness.
 It is designed for individuals who wish to promote evidence-informed, safe, and responsible use of high-quality cannabis-based products, especially those with holistic approach and a focus on a health promotion model rather than a disease management model.
 The program is ideal for career starters and those seeking an initial career in the industry or looking to expand their job options within the field.
 The program is also designed for integrative health and conventional practitioners interested in learning about the industry in order to be informed for their clients.